Body found in search for Nicola Bulley

 They later added in a statement that Ms Bulley, from Inskip in Lancashire, had stopped taking her HRT medication.

-A public backlash and interventions from both the Government and shadow home secretary Yvette Cooper followed, with Lancashire Police confirming a date had been set for an internal review into the investigation.
+A public backlash and interventions from the Government and shadow home secretary Yvette Cooper followed, with Lancashire Constabulary confirming a date had been set for an internal review into the investigation.